-Following our success at being ranked No. 1 in Scotland in the past three years we are delighted that our students have voted giving us 100% on the course satisfaction ratings in BEng and MEng in 2014.
+Following our success at being ranked No. 1 in Scotland in the past four years we are delighted that our students have voted giving us 97% on the course satisfaction ratings in 2016.

 Chemistry holds the key to the solutions of many exciting and important challenges that face the world today.
 The chemical industry employs 230,000 highly-skilled people nationwide (80% of them chemistry graduates).

 With sales of chemical products of £34billion, the chemical industry is one of the UK's largest manufacturing industries.
 It is the UK's top manufacturing export earner, with an annual trade surplus of £5.5billion and spends nearly £3billion a year on new capital investment, plus £3.5billion on research and development expenditure.
 As well as the chemical industry itself, the broad range of skills involved in a chemistry degree means chemistry graduates are in high demand in other employment sectors, ranging from environmental protection to education, and commerce.

 We offer a wide range of BSc and MChem degree programmes in Chemistry providing the possibility of gaining expertise in Biochemistry, Pharmaceutical Chemistry, Computational Chemistry, Materials Chemistry and Nanotechnology:

 Our programmes allow for a period of overseas study at universities in Australia, North America, Spain, Germany or France.